hsf-training/cpluspluscourse/code/README.md

 How to test your setup
 ----------------------
  - **Please run [`check_setup.sh`](check_setup.sh) to check your setup on Linux / Mac.**
+   The optional tools are not required for the essentials course.
  - go to [`code/hello`](hello)
  - follow the `README.md`